hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/emergent-request.md

 about: When you discover something in your issue that is out of scope and it needs a new issue or discussion
 title: 'ER: [replace with info ] '
-labels: 'Complexity: Missing, Emergent Request, Feature: Missing, milestone: missing,
+labels: 'Complexity: Missing, Emergent Request, Feature: Missing, Role: missing'
-  Role: missing, size: missing'
 assignees: ''

 ---